MrYsLab/pymata4/docs/about.md

 # REPORTING ISSUES

-If you wish to report an issue with Pymata Express, please use [this link](https://github.com/MrYsLab/pymata4/issues).
+If you wish to report an issue with pymata4, please use [this link](https://github.com/MrYsLab/pymata4/issues).
 For FirmataExpress, please use [this link](https://github.com/MrYsLab/FirmataExpress/issues).